luffy2106/NLP_and_textmining/NLP_interviews/README.md

 https://jalammar.github.io/illustrated-transformer/

-#### 4) Explain the difference between gensim and bert
+#### 4) Explain the difference between gensim and transformer
-- gensim is library to implement word2vec
+- gensim is library to implement word2vec model
-- transformer is libary which has the model bert
+- transformer is libary to implement model bert

+#### Explain the difference between word2vec model and bert model
+- Word2Vec models generate embeddings that are context-independent: ie - there is just one vector (numeric) representation for each word.
+Different senses of the word (if any) are combined into one single vector.
+- However, the BERT model generates embeddings that allow us to have multiple (more than one) vector (numeric) representations for the same word, based on the context in which the word is used.
+Thus, BERT embeddings are context-dependent.

+For example, in the sentence:
+- We went to the river bank.
+- I need to go to bank to make deposit

+the word 'bank' is being used in two different contexts
+- financial entity
+- land along the river (geography).

+Word2Vec will generate the same single vector for the word bank for both the sentences.
+Whereas, BERT will generate two different vectors for the word bank being used in two different contexts.
+One vector will be similar to words like money, cash etc. The other vector would be similar to vectors like beach, coast etc

 #### 5.0 How RNN work ?

 The main difference between Feed Forward Neural Network and ss RNN is :

 Traditional feed-forward neural networks take in a fixed amount of input data all at the same time and produce a fixed amount of output each time.
-On the other hand, RNNs do not consume all the input data at once. nstead, they take them in one at a time and in a sequence.
+On the other hand, RNNs do not consume all the input data at once.
+Instead, they take them in one at a time and in a sequence.
 At each step, the RNN does a series of calculations before producing an output.
 The output, known as the hidden state, is then combined with the next input in the sequence to produce another output.
 This process continues until the model is programmed to finish or the input sequence ends.

 Reference :
 - https://blog.floydhub.com/a-beginners-guide-on-recurrent-neural-networks-with-pytorch/
 - https://pytorch.org/tutorials/intermediate/char_rnn_classification_tutorial.html

-#### 5.0 What is the transformer encoder ?
+#### 5.0 What is the transformer encoder ?(need to research in detailed)
 The transformer uses an encoder-decoder architecture.
 The encoder extracts features from an input sentence, and the decoder uses the features to produce an output sentence (translation).
 - The encoder in the transformer consists of multiple encoder blocks.
 An input sentence goes through the encoder blocks, and the output of the last encoder block becomes the input features to the decoder.
 - The decoder also consists of multiple decoder blocks.